itay-bardugo/flask_version/README.md

 it can be
 `1.0`, `1.1`, `1.2` etc...

-what if our server is already serves clients that ask for this route in version `1.0`, but, we want to add an extra feature to this route, which will be visible only in version `1.1`
+what if our server serves clients that ask for this route in version `1.0`, but, we want to add an extra feature to this route, which will be visible only in version `1.1`

 we can define a new route for this problem: